 The site is suitable for redevelopment, but there is no indication that it is available currently or in the short to medium term.
-If the site were to become available in the future, either as a whole or in part, the Neighbourhood Forum would support any development that is informed by the Redington Frognal Neighbourhood Plan policies.
-Any replacement building must conform to the Redington Frognal BD and BGI policie This should include the retention of the entire Victorian façade fronting Finchley Road, for which the Forum requests inclusion on Camden's Local List.
+If the site were to become available in the future, either as a whole or in part, the Neighbourhood Forum would support any refurbishment that is informed by the Redington Frognal Neighbourhood Plan policies.
+This should include the retention of the entire Victorian façade fronting Finchley Road, which is included on Camden's Local List (reference 584).